Chocolate Cream Pie

 Instructions

-- Remove from heat and whisk in the butter until fully melted and well combined.
+- Remove from heat and whisk in the vanilla extract and butter until fully melted and well combined.
 Strain the custard through a fine mesh strainer into a clean bowl to remove any lumps.
 Use a spoon to stir the mixture through the strainer.
 Cool for 10 minutes.
+Pour the chocolate custard into the baked pie crust.
+Refrigerate until custard is chilled, at least 8 hours, preferably overnight.

-- To make the whipped cream, beat the cream using the whisk option for an electric mixer or hand mixer.
+- Make the whipped cream.
+Beat the heavy cream using the whisk option for an electric mixer or hand mixer.
 Once soft peaks have formed, add in the confectioners' sugar and vanilla.
-Continue to whip until the cream holds medium to firm peaks.
+Continue to whip until the cream holds medium-firm peaks.
+Spread the whipped cream across the top of the pie and garnish with sprinkles or chocolate shavings, if desired.

 Notes